franktranvantu/spring-basics/README.md

-# Add a CategoryRepository
+# Add a CategoryController
-In this section, you are tasked with creating a repository for your `Category` objects.
+In this section, you are tasked with creating a controller to handle requests related to categories.